Please Pray for Israel and our Christian Earth and USA

 Our inward man however is constantly being renewed by the Lord.
 This is place of true beauty.
 External adornment is subject to change and even decay.
 Internal beauty is renewed on a daily basis for the rest of eternity through Christ.
 On the outside the ravages of time will eventually take their toll.
 We should not focus on the outer man because this portion of ourselves is temporary or “corruptible.”
 Instead we should focus on our inner man, or the hidden man of the heart.
 This is the part of us that will go on for eternity.
 A new dress, jewelry and hair styles will fade and mean nothing.
 Decorating or improving our souls though, is an act that will benefit us for eternity.

-(I John 2:17 KJV) “And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.”!!
+(I John 2:17 KJV) “And the world passeth away, and the lust thereof: but he that doeth the will of GOD abideth for ever.”!!

 Lastly I would like to speak about a woman’s duty to represent Christ and Christianity in her appearance.
 We are living, walking advertisements for the Christian lifestyle.
-Our appearance and actions are the closest some people will ever get to hearing the Word.
+Our appearance and actions are the closest some people will ever get to Hearing the WORD!!

 (Romans 14:21 KJV) “It is good neither to eat flesh, nor to drink wine, nor any thing whereby thy brother stumbleth, or is offended, or is made weak.”!!

 This verse originally was intended to teach people not to eat animals which had been first been sacrificed to idols and then offered for sale in the market place.
 The second portion of it though makes an excellent point which also applies to our appearance.
-We should not do anything to cause our brothers to stumble on their walk with God.
+We should not do anything to cause our brothers or Sisters to stumble on their walk with GOD.
 We should not behave or dress in offensive ways or tempt others or make them weak.

 It is very easy to wear a modest dress that is cut to accent our physical appearance so that men will be able to admire our form.
 We can arrange our hair so that our necks or faces appear particularly seductive.
 A clingy fabric can make even the most temperate dress very stimulating to see.
 It’s easy to superficially dress ourselves in modest apparel without really taking the spirit of modesty to heart.
 It is vitally important that we dress and comport ourselves in a manner that does not cause our brothers to stumble.
 Men will look at an attractively dressed woman.
 They will think thoughts that they shouldn’t and their walk with the Lord will be weakened.
 We have a responsibility to ourselves and to Christian men to behave and array ourselves with modesty and chastity.